 Below is an overview of medications, protocols and interventions that may be used during labor and birth.

-Social Distancing and Safety Protocols
+Giving Birth During Covid19 – Social Distancing and Safety Protocols

 One thing to remember is that maternity wards are typically in a completely different, secured section of the hospital to minimize exposure risk of coronavirus and other illnesses to families and newborns.
 Coronavirus protocols are in place to protect families in a place that is considered safe to begin with.
 It is also important to note that, the virus has not been detected in amniotic fluid, breastmilk, or other maternal samples. (source: CDC).
-It is still receommended to breastfeed your newborn.
+It is recommended to breastfeed your newborn.

 Epidurals, Anesthesia and Spinal Blocks